-It is the purpose of this Easement to (i) effect the Rural and Family Lands Protection Program ("RFLPP") pursuant to Florida Statutes; (ii) assure that the Property will be retained forever in its condition as a working landscape; (iii) preserve the Property as productive agricultural land that sustains for the long term both the economic and ecological values of the Property and its environs; and (iv) provide a relatively natural habitat for fish, wildlife, plants, or similar ecosystems, through management guided by the following principles:
+It is the purpose of this Easement (i) to effect the Rural and Family Lands Protection Program ("RFLPP") pursuant to Florida Statutes; (ii) to assure that the Property will be retained forever in its condition as a working landscape; (iii) to preserve the Property as productive agricultural land that sustains for the long term both the economic and conservation values of the Property and its environs; and (iv) to provide a relatively natural habitat for fish, wildlife, plants, or similar ecosystems, through management guided by the following principles:

-- Maintenance of economically viable agricultural practices that protect the landscape as a working enterprise in harmony with the open space and scenic qualities of the Property. - Maintenance of soil productivity and control of soil erosion. - Maintenance or improvement of the overall quality of the timber resource. - Protection of the integrity and function of the working landscape, including any buffers to natural areas, ecological greenways and functioning ecosystems. - Promotion of the restoration, enhancement, or management of species habitat. - Protection, restoration, or enhancement of water bodies and aquifer recharge areas including uplands and springsheds, wetlands, or watersheds. - Conservation and protection of unique and fragile natural areas and rare species habitats. - Perpetuation of open space on working lands that contain SNAs. - Allowance of appropriate uses of the Property for activities which will provide long term economic sustainability.
+- Conservation and maintenance of economically viable agricultural practices that protect the landscape as a working enterprise in harmony with the open space and scenic qualities of the Property. - Conservation and maintenance of soil productivity and control of soil erosion. - Conservation and maintenance or improvement of the overall quality of the timber resource. - Conservation and protection of the integrity and function of the working landscape, including any buffers to natural areas, ecological greenways and functioning ecosystems. - Promotion of the restoration, enhancement, or management of species habitat, consistent with the purposes for which this Easement is acquired. - Conservation and protection, restoration, or enhancement of water bodies and aquifer recharge areas including uplands and springsheds, wetlands, or watersheds. - Conservation and protection of unique and fragile natural areas and rare species habitats. - Perpetuation of open space on working lands that contain significant natural areas. - Allow appropriate uses of the Property for activities which will provide long term economic sustainability consistent with this Easement.

-The above purposes (i.e., clauses (i) through (iv), inclusive of the bulleted principles) are hereinafter referred to as the "Easement Purposes."
-Grantor agrees that this Easement will confine the use of the Property to such activities as are consistent with the Easement Purposes, and Grantor agrees to manage the Property in a manner consistent with the Easement Purposes.
+The above purposes (i.e., clauses (i) through (iv), inclusive of the bulleted principles) are referred to herein as the "Conservation Purposes."
+Grantor agrees that this Easement will confine the use of the Property to such activities as are consistent with the Conservation Purposes, and Grantor agrees to manage the Property in a manner consistent with the Conservation Purposes.